 What is Cardiac Catheterization?

-Cardiac catheterizations are safe, routine procedures that are done to:
+Cardiac catheterizations are performed to:

 - Confirm the presence of heart disease

 - Understand the cause of symptoms such as chest pain, shortness of breath, dizziness and irregular heartbeats

 - To assess a patient prior to heart surgery